intel/FdtBusPkg/Docs/DeviceDrivers.md

 good example: it actually creates a child device for the managed DT controller, to which a generic (Virtio10) driver binds.
 This generic driver doesn't know anything about FDT or PCI controllers, so the `VIRTIO_MMIO_DEVICE` needs the actual CPU address of the device.

 The `TranslatedBase` field of a register descriptor is a CPU address if the `BusDtIo` field is NULL, meaning that FdtBusDxe was able to translate the bus address to a CPU address.

 If the field is not NULL, then `TranslatedBase` is a bus address that is valid in the context of the ancestor DT controller referenced by `BusDtIo`, and you can only perform I/O using the DT I/O Protocol functions (`ReadReg()` and friends, and [only if the ancestor device driver implements the I/O callbacks](../Drivers/FdtBusDxe/DtIo.c#L438)).

+You can use the `FbpRegToPhysicalAddress()` function in the convenience FbpUtilsLib library as a short cut.

 ### Interrupts

-Interrupts are not really used in the UEFI environment, outside of an mplementation of the `EFI_TIMER_ARCH_PROTOCOL`.
+Interrupts are not really used in the UEFI environment, outside of an implementation of the `EFI_TIMER_ARCH_PROTOCOL`.

 The interrupt information is provided using the _interrupts_ and (optionally) _interrupt-parent_ properties for a DT controller.
 This information can be used